If you use F-Secure FREEDOME VPN, you may notice that you are unable to send email any more, although you can still read email normally.

 Email is typically sent via a protocol called SMTP (Simple Mail Transfer Protocol).
 To prevent malicious users from using the mail servers as spam relays, virtually all Internet Service Providers (ISP) do not allow email to be relayed using their mail servers except when the email is coming from the ISP's own network.

-The normal SMTP protocol port is 25, while SMTPS port is by default 465.
+The normal SMTP protocol port is 25, while SMTPS port is by default 465 or 587.
 You may simply try only changing the SMTP port number in your email configuration and see if that helps.

 If the port change was not enough to get email working, please consult your ISP's documentation or support pages for instructions on what settings you need to change on your device.
 As this is a ISP specific configuration change, we are unable to give detailed instructions that apply to all our users.